M3lvinzz/LoL-Esports-Data-Analysis-Project/README.md

 One of the quirks in the [Oracle's Elixir](https://oracleselixir.com/about) dataset is how the rows are set up between teams and individual players.
 Each game has twelve rows, ten rows being for the players, and two being for each team summarizing their overall team metrics.
 For this project, both the player rows and the team rows are needed, but to keep the dataset clean the dataset was split between the player rows and the team rows.

 ### Missing values
 In both datasets, there were a few rows that contained missing values.
 The player rows contained no missing values for the relevant columns, however, the team rows contained a few missing values.
 Looking through the team rows, metrics such as `totalcs` were only present in the player rows.
 To solve this, the total damage was extracted from each player on every team by utilizing groupby on columns `gameid` and `side`.
 Originally, the `result` column was a column with binary 1 or 0, describing if a game was won or lost.
-To clean the column and make it more readable the values were changed to boolean values (True if the game was won and False if the game was lost).
+To clean the column and make it more readable, the values were changed to boolean values (True if the game was won and False if the game was lost).

 One important row that contained a few missing values was the `voidgrubs` column.
 Since this column is integral to the overall statistical analysis, conditional probabilistic imputation was used to impute the missing `voidgrubs`.
 By running a permutation test on missingness, it was shown that the missingness of `voidgrubs` is dependent on the kills column.
-While the essence of the permutation is crucial to understanding, the intricacies of the hypothesis test is expanded on in [Assessment of Missingness](#assessment-of-missingness)
+While the essence of the permutation is crucial to understanding, the intricacies of the hypothesis test are expanded on in [Assessment of Missingness](#assessment-of-missingness)

 This is the head to the cleaned, imputed team rows dataset (internally called `cleaned_team_filled`) that is used for hypothesis testing: